StarPlatinum011/tic-tac-toe/README.md

 # tic-tac-toe
-A tic tac to game played among two players
+A tic tac toe game played among two players

+Does not include computer player